 \section{Introduction}

-Large Language Models (LLMs) based on the Transformer architecture~\citep{attention2017} have revolutionized natural language processing.
-However, their immense scale, reaching hundreds of billions or trillions of parameters ~\citep{efficient2021, scaling2023}, leads to prohibitive computational and memory costs, particularly GPU VRAM, hindering their widespread deployment on consumer or edge devices~\citep{edge2024, instinfer2024, dovetail2024}.
+Large language models (LLMs) based on the Transformer architecture~\citep{attention2017} have fundamentally transformed natural language processing.
+However, the scale of these models, often reaching hundreds of billions or trillions of parameters~\citep{efficient2021, scaling2023}, results in prohibitive computational and memory costs.
+In particular, the high demand for GPU VRAM hinders widespread deployment on consumer or edge devices~\citep{edge2024, instinfer2024, dovetail2024}.

-Model quantization, which reduces numerical precision, is a key technique to address these bottlenecks~\citep{billm2024}.
-While post-training quantization (PTQ) methods like GPTQ~\citep{gptq2023} and AWQ~\citep{awq2023} compress to $\sim$4 bits, further compression (e.g., to 1-bit) typically requires quantization-aware training (QAT)~\citep{qat2018, qakd2019} to maintain performance.
-Indeed, QAT has demonstrated the ability to enable substantial 1-bit compression while preserving model fidelity~\citep{bitnet2023, onebit2024, fbillm2024}.
+Model quantization, which reduces numerical precision, serves as a primary technique to address these bottlenecks~\citep{billm2024}.
+While post-training quantization (PTQ) methods such as GPTQ~\citep{gptq2023} and AWQ~\citep{awq2024} effectively compress models to approximately 4 bits, achieving further compression (\eg to 1-bit) typically requires quantization-aware training (QAT)~\citep{qat2018, qakd2019} to maintain performance.
+QAT has demonstrated the capability to enable 1-bit compression while preserving model fidelity~\citep{bitnet2023, onebit2024, fbillm2024}.

-However, even 1-bit models (\eg $\sim$15.4GB for 70B parameters~\citep{billm2024}) can exceed the capacity of highly resource-constrained devices~\citep{reviewEdgeLLM2024}, motivating the exploration of sub-1-bit quantization.
-Although prior work~\citep{stbllm2024} has ventured into this area, maintaining performance at extremely low effective bits (\eg 0.55 bits per weight (BPW)) while ensuring computational efficiency without restrictive hardware dependencies remains a critical challenge~\citep{stbllm2024}.
-Consequently, it is crucial to pioneer new techniques that can achieve such profound model compression, aiming for bit rates around 0.1 BPW, while maintaining the integrity of model performance.
+Nevertheless, even 1-bit models (\eg approximately 15.4 GB for 70B parameters~\citep{billm2024}) may exceed the capacity of highly resource-constrained devices~\citep{reviewEdgeLLM2024}.
+This limitation motivates the exploration of sub-1-bit quantization.
+Although prior work~\citep{stbllm2024} has investigated this area, maintaining performance at extremely low effective bits (\eg 0.55 bits per weight (BPW)) while ensuring computational efficiency without restrictive hardware dependencies remains challenging~\citep{stbllm2024}.
+Consequently, it is necessary to develop new techniques that achieve such extreme model compression, aiming for bit rates around 0.1 BPW, while preserving model performance.